davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 thermal modeling [@sec:modeling].
 This yields a slightly "hotter" geotherm throughout the mantle lithosphere.

-The mineralogic constraints on the Crystal Knob xenoliths correspond to a broad range of plausible lithospheric conductive geotherms.
+The stability-field constraints on the Crystal Knob xenoliths correspond to a broad range of plausible lithospheric conductive geotherms.
 The hottest potential geotherm keeping the sample set within the spinel stability field is > 120 mW/m^2 at the surface.